I am interested in writing as a dialogic practise in which I am listening as a mediator for voices that are otherwise not heard.

 Each of these publications is freely available along with others not listed here but available on request.

-Soon forthcoming books
+Recent and soon forthcoming books

 Bordered Lives: Immigration Detention Archive (Berlin: Sternberg Press, 2020)

 The Contested Crown: The politics of Repatriation between America and Europe (Chicago University Press)

 Mit Fremden Federn (Vienna: Mandelbaum Verlag, 2021)

 Three Tiles of Text, In: Her Eyes and My Voice: A Relationship in Ekphrasis, Connie Butler and Lauren Godfrey (Eds), (London, Hato Press, 2012).

 Façades, In: The Harvard Dudley Literary Review, Volume 11, (Cambridge, Harvard University Press, 2005), 66-67.